 Students in our Peacemakers program receive training in peer mediation and conflict resolution and use these skills on recess duty in the primary playground.
-Younger children can seek out the help of Peacemakers to get help in attempting to solve problems without adult intervention, although teachers are there to step in if needed.
-Children learn the ways of equity, fairness, and social justice.
+Younger children can seek out the help of Peacemakers to get support in attempting to solve problems without adult intervention, although teachers are there to step in if needed.
+As a Peacemaker, children learn the ways of equity, fairness, and social justice.
 Children learn that peacemaking starts and ends with discussion.

 We believe that every student has the capacity for leadership.
 Students in every division are offered a variety of opportunities to participate in leadership roles.
 These include community outreach, being buddies to prospective, new and younger students, learning buddies, game referees, peacemakers, student ambassadors, and peer tutors.
 Leadership opportunities grow and develop as children move through the grades.
-Outward Bound, the Shoreline Cleanup, and Right to Play allow our Grade 6 - 8 students to build character outside traditional classroom activities.
-Our Grade 8 students additionally have the opportunity to choose a specific leadership role:
+Our Grade 8 students additionally have the opportunity to choose a specific leadership role such as: